simonmichael/hledger/doc/SPEC-lots.md

   recreating its lot(s) under a new parent account.
   It doesn't need a lot selector; if it has one, it must select the same lot as the transfer-from posting.
   Transfer postings (both from and to) must not have explicit transacted cost (@ or @@); this is an error.

+- An equity transfer is a variant of a lot transfer that happens in two parts across separate transactions (e.g. a closing transaction transfers lots into equity, and an opening transaction transfers them back out).
+In the closing transaction, transfer-from postings reduce lots from the lot state.
+In the opening transaction, transfer-to postings re-add the lots to the lot state, preserving their original cost basis.
+  The equity postings do not track lots.

 - A dispose posting selects one more lots to be disposed (sold), like a transfer-from posting.
   It must also have a transacted cost, either explicit or inferred from transaction balancing